 All entries have to be sent in by the respective National Organisation or an appointed Team Leader.
 Any and all communication between the organisers and the countries will be done through the Team Leaders.
 The direct sending of entries to the organiser by single competitors is not possible.

 Countries in which the national qualifying results will only be available after the closing date, have to let the organisers know before May 31st, 2019 how many entries they intend to send.
 In these cases no late additional entries can be added.
-A complete list of all competitors needs to be handed in by latest end of June 2019.
+A complete list of all competitors needs to be handed in by latest June 15th 2019.

 The organisers will check how many entries are still available after the first closing date (May 31st, 2019), resulting from countries not fully filling their allocations.
 Any available open entries will be offered to countries with a waiting list.